 Nonferrous metals, including aluminum, copper, lead, nickel, tin, zinc and others, are among the few materials that do not degrade or lose their chemical or physical properties in the recycling process.
 As a result, nonferrous metals have the capacity to be recycled an infinite number of times.
 As society’s awareness of the economic, environmental and energy savings associated with using recycling materials improves, along with the rapid growth in consumer demand for nonferrous metal-bearing products, the critical role of the reservoir of nonferrous metals in use becomes increasingly apparent.
-In the United States alone, the value of the nonferrous metal scrap industry jumped to nearly $40 billion in 2010 — a 28% increase from 2009.
+In the United States alone, the value of the nonferrous metal scrap industry, including precious and rare metal scrap, approached $50 billion in 2012.